kannanjayachandran/Full-Stack-Data-Science/02. Python Programming/Readme.md

 - **Pass by reference**: The actual argument (its memory address) is passed, allowing modifications inside the function to directly affect the original object.

 Python, however, uses a different mechanism known as **Pass by Object Reference** (or **Pass by Assignment**).
 In Python, everything is an object, including primitive types (e.g., integers, floats, and strings) and complex data structures (e.g., lists, dictionaries).
 When passing arguments to functions, Python passes a reference to the object (essentially a pointer to its memory address), not the actual object.

-The behavior depends on whether the object is **mutable** or **immutable**:
+Depending on the object type (**mutable** or **immutable**), the behavior can resemble pass by value or pass by reference.

 - **Immutable Objects** (e.g., integers, strings, tuples):
 When an immutable object is passed to a function and modified, Python creates a new object rather than altering the existing one.